 Besides the usual suspects, they do offer fries and ramen as well, which make good options for friends who aren’t big fans of lok lok.

 With assorted meat, vegetable, and seafood skewers going for as cheap as S$1, it’s so easy to have a good time without breaking the bank.
-Your skewers are deep-friend on the spot and seasoned with their in-house sauce once cooked.
+Your skewers are deep-fried on the spot and seasoned with your choice of their 4 in-house sauces once cooked.
 Add a beer or two (but before 10.30pm!) to your lok lok spread and you’re all set for a night of good chats and chews.

 Now, don’t be fooled by the simple shopfront.
-Just a stone’s throw away from the famous Ponggol Nasi Lemak in Tanjong Katong, Malaysia Local Delights serves rustic Malacca-style lok lok steamboat buffet and many other familiar Malaysian dishes.
+Just a stone’s throw away from the famous Ponggol Nasi Lemak in Tanjong Katong, Malaysia Local Delights serves a rustic Malacca-style lok lok steamboat buffet (S$26.80 for Mon – Thu, S$28.80 for Fri – Sun) and many other familiar Malaysian dishes.

 Unlike many places that expose food on trays that often attract flies, this place uses glass fridges to showcase the wide variety of skewered vegetables, assorted meats, and sliced abalone.